-1. Mission Statement
+1. Mission Statement and Aims

-Mission Statement
+1.1 Mission Statement

 Centre Academy London (CAL) is an independent, co-educational school committed to providing excellence in education for students facing a broad range of learning challenges.
-We are non-denominational and welcome students of any religious persuasion, any sexuality and gender identity any socio-economic background, race, and ethnicity.
-We promote international understanding within our culturally diverse student population by emphasising community as well as individual responsibility.
-We offer a supportive and nurturing programme for all our students, ages 11 to 19, so that each may achieve their full academic potential.
+We are non-denomicational and welcome students of any religious peruasion, any sexuality and gender identity any socio-economic background, race and ethnicity.
+We promote international understanding withn our curturally diverse student population by emphasising community as well as individual responsibility.
+We offer a supportive and nurturing programme for all our students, ages 11 to 19, so that each may achieve his or her full academic potential.

-We aim to instil within our students an appreciation of those values we believe essential for an effective education: honesty, integrity, trust, fairness, respect, compassion, and civility.
+We aim to instil within our students an appreciation of those values we believe essential for an effective education: honesty, integrity, trust, fairness, respect, compassion and civility.

-Finally, we are committed to the belief that excellence in education can best be achieved when a partnership exists between school, student, and family.
+Finally, we are committed to the belief that excellence in education can best be achieved when a partnership exists between school, student and family.

-2. Aims
+1.2 Aims

-CAL is an inclusive school that provides a supportive community.
+CAL is an inclusive school that provides a supportive "enabling environment."
 The objectives of our Special Educational Needs Policy are as follows:

 - To identify pupils with Special Educational Needs.
-As all our pupils have learning difficulties, for CAL this refers to any additional needs not identified upon entry and takes place via referral from teachers and therapists to the SENDCO.
+As all our pupils have learning difficulties, for CAL this refers to any additional needs not identified upon entry and takes place via referral from teachers and therapists to the SENDCo.
 This may lead to an interim review or more usually be brought up at the Annual Review with further action taken if necessary.
-If additional specialist advice and support is necessary, we will contact the appropriate external agencies. - To provide a broad, balanced and differentiated curriculum which suits the individual needs of our students. - To prepare our pupils to become tomorrow's responsible, independent individuals.
-Preparing them for adulthood, including independent living, further education, and employment. - To ensure school is a happy, safe, and caring environment where the students enjoy learning, work hard, and meet their potential. - To demonstrate clear student support systems are in place to deal with issues such as bullying, discrimination and medical needs. - To encourage student's self-reflection and acknowledge the importance of taking their view into consideration.
+If additional specialist advice and support is necessary, we will contact the appropriate external agencies. - To provide a broad, balanced and differentiated curriculum which suits the individual needs of our students. - To prepare our pupils to become tommorrow's responsible, independent individuals.
+Preparing them for adulthood, including independent living, further education and employment. - To ensure school is a happy, safe and caring "enabling environment" where the students enjoy learning, work hard and meet their potential. - To demonstrate clear student support systems are in place to deal with issues such as bullying, discrimination and medical needs. - To encourage student's self-reflection and acknowledge the importance of taking their view into consideration.
 We recognise the importance of young people being active decision makers in their future and special educational provision.